saiakarsh193/PyCube-Solver/README.md

 ### Note

-The cube object needs a few rules to not cause perspective issues.
+The cube object needs a few rules to be followed in order to not cause perspective issues.

 The cube printing format is defined as